Loading...

 What to Sell on Amazon and Zoning in on the Ideal Product

 Amazon started its operations back in 1995 with the intent to sell books online.
 Today, it boasts millions of offerings across 36 product categories.
 However, access to some of these is restricted to new sellers and requires a permit from recognized bodies.
-Some categories are open to Professional accounts but a few bar entry to any and every type of seller.
+Some categories are open to Professional accounts but a few bar entries to any and every type of seller.

 • Home and Garden: Dishware, décor, furniture, kitchen gear, storage items, bedding, appliances, pet supplies, garden and lawn products, and hobby and craft products can be sold as new, used, collectible goods, or refurbished.

-• Clothing and Accessories: Users can sell almost any type of clothing including athletic wear, innerwear, outerwear, and accessories like new belts and wallets.
+• Clothing and Accessories: Users can sell almost any type of clothing, including athletic wear, innerwear, outerwear, and accessories like new belts and wallets.

 • Sports: The sale of new, refurbished, collectible, and used gear, clothing, and accessories for athletic activities like exercise and fitness, fishing, boating, hunting, and team sports is open to all sellers.

-• Outdoors: This category includes new, refurbished, and used outdoor gear including apparel, action sports equipment, and bicycles.
+• Outdoors: This category includes new, refurbished, and used outdoor gear, including apparel, action sports equipment, and bicycles.

 • Electronics: Includes new, refurbished, and used electronics accessories for all types of electronic gear like cell phones, cameras, computers, office equipment, audio/video equipment, and car electronics.

-• Baby Products: Includes toys, bottles, and baby gear except baby clothing which only accepts new products.
+• Baby Products: Includes toys, bottles, and baby gear, except baby clothing which only accepts new products.

-• Toys and Games: Collectable and new toys & games including board games, riding toys, art and craft supplies, dolls, and action figures.
+• Toys and Games: Collectable and new toys & games, including board games, riding toys, art and craft supplies, dolls, and action figures.

-• Office Products: New, refurbished, and used office furniture, calculators, printers, and supplies.
+• Office Products: New, refurbished and used office furniture, calculators, printers, and supplies.

 • Video Game Consoles and Video Games: New, refurbished, collectible, and used games, consoles, and accessories.